FarronF/limerick-council-meetings/meetings/2019/02/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 30th January 2019.md

 members could only pass resolutions based on delegated functions to the District.
 As a

-result their proposal would have to be submitted to a full Council meeting for approval.--- 3
+result their proposal would have to be submitted to a full Council meeting for approval.
+---
+3

 She also advised that a similar proposal had already been passed by the Council at its